Dr Linda Risso, MPhil and PhD (Cantab)

 - “Reporting from the front: from Crimea back to Crimea” Journalists & Commanders: reporting in times of war, conflict and crisis, 1 March 2016.
 School of Advanced Study, London.

-- Special issue of Media, War and Culture on “War correspondents: life on the ground, risks and challenges”.
-Guest editor.
+- Guest editor of a special issue of Media, War and Culture on “War correspondents: life on the ground, risks and challenges”.
+It includes my introductory essay on the history of war reporting, April 2017.

 - “Time to act: the UK in NATO” RUSI Journal, 160/5 (October/November 2015), pp. 33-34.